dena-platform/Dena-SDK-Java/src/main/resources/docs/JavaSDK.md

 3. pojo should have default public, no-argument constructor.
 4. Static or transient fields will not serialized in operation (save, update)
 5. Field name can not be 'denaObjectId','created', 'updated'.
-6. Field type should be primitive, primitive wrapper or Collection. other type will be ignore
+6. Field type should be primitive, primitive wrapper, String or Collection of those type . other type will be ignore
 6. Optional requirement: Dena platform automatically assigns a unique ID to every persisted object.
 If the application needs to have access to the assigned ID, the class must declare the following field:

     public String denaObjectId;